scala-android/sbt-android/README.md

     * `collectResources in Android <<= collectResources in Android dependsOn (compile in Compile in otherLibraryProject)`
     * Alternatively, the `androidBuild()` overload may be used to specify all dependency library-projects which should relieve this problem.
+    * Sometimes library projects and apklibs will incorrectly bundle android-support-v4.jar, to rectify this, add this setting:
+      `dependencyClasspath in Compile ~= { _ filterNot (_.data.getName startsWith "android-support-v4") }`
 * Using the google gms play-services aar:

     ```